ManfredTremmel/lovelace-heat-pump-card/README.md

 ### Alternative method:

-1. Download `lovelace-heat-pump-card.zip` file from the [Releases][releases] page
+1. Download `Source code` file from the [Releases][releases] page
-2. Unzip and upload all stuff to `/www/community/lovelace-heat-pump-card` (via Samba, File Editor, SSH, etc.)
+2. Unzip and upload all stuff out of dist folder to `/www/community/lovelace-heat-pump-card` (via Samba, File Editor, SSH, etc.)
 3. Visit the Resources page in your Home Assistant install and add `/hacsfiles/lovelace-heat-pump-card/heat-pump-card.js` as a
    JavaScript Module.
    [![Open your Home Assistant instance and show your dashboard resources.](https://my.home-assistant.io/badges/lovelace_resources.svg)](https://my.home-assistant.io/redirect/lovelace_resources/)